 The MotorHead only has the bristled direct drive tool that will work better on carpet that it will on bare floor.
 But it still is capable of picking up dust on hard floors but don’t expect it to clean large debris as well.

 Dyson UK has release a third variant called the “Total Clean” that adds two additional tools that’ll increase reach.
-These are the top adaptor and “flexi crevice” tool that is a combo tool with that can be bent.

-If the V8 is too expensive then you can save some $$$ and go with the V7 product line.
 It is a V6 with the dirt bin and max switch of a V8.
 Should you feel like you don’t need the power but want the other upgrades then go with this option.